solo-io/workshops/gloo-edge/gloo-edge/README.md

 Gloo Edge Enterprise includes the ability to enable the ModSecurity Web Application Firewall for any incoming and outgoing HTTP connections.

-Let's update the Virtual Service to restrict requests with huge payload to avoid *Large Payload Post DDoS Attack*.
-The intention of this DDoS attack is abuse on the amount of memory used to decode the payload bringing the server down.
+Let's update the Virtual Service to restrict requests with huge payloads to avoid *Large Payload Post DDoS Attacks*.
+The intention of this DDoS attack is abuse of the amount of memory used to decode the payload bringing the server down.

 ```bash
 kubectl apply -f - <<EOF